backupbrain/zoho-crm-api/README.md

 * Email
 * Favorite Color

-You can create an object that talks to this module by creating a class that extends `ZohoCRMRecord` with a `_record_type` property equal to the [module's API Name](https://www.zoho.com/crm/developer/docs/api/modules-api.html#:~:text=Zoho%20CRM%20generates%20API%20name,%2C%20fields%2C%20and%20related%20lists.).
+You can create an object that talks to this module by creating a class that extends `ZohoCRMRecord` with a `_module_name` property equal to the [module's API Name](https://www.zoho.com/crm/developer/docs/api/modules-api.html#:~:text=Zoho%20CRM%20generates%20API%20name,%2C%20fields%2C%20and%20related%20lists.).

 ```python
 from zohocrm import ZohoCRMRecord